storyjesse/linux-cli/USAGE.md

 5. Enable the service so it starts on boot

    `sudo systemctl enable protonvpn-autoconnect`

+6. Initializes ProtonVPN in root's home directory.

+   Since protonvpn will be run as root by systemd it will look for the configuration files in /root/.
+Create them there by running `protonvpn init` from the root user's environment.

+   `sudo sudo protonvpn init`

 Now ProtonVPN-CLI should connect automatically when you boot up your system.